toolstack/git-to-wp-plugin-dir-release-script/README.md

 # GIT to WordPress Plugin Directory Release Script

-WordPress plugins are often hosted on GitHub or other GIT repositories for development purposes but then pushed to the WordPress Plugin SVN infrastruture for release in the Plugin Directory.
+WordPress plugins are often hosted on GitHub or other GIT repositories for development purposes but then pushed to the WordPress Plugin SVN infrastructure for release in the Plugin Directory.

 This script automates the process with a simple bash shell script.